falconmick/starward/docs/adding-custom-post-types.md

 # Adding Post Types

+TODO: update to new version /w modules and create this post type inside of apollo-custom/post-types
+TODO: then make apollo module bundler look into apollo-custom/index.js for a list of all custom Bundles

 The process of adding a custom post type follows the same steps as extending-graphql.md

 The differences are: